Allotropes of phosphorus: White phosphorus

-Production and applications

 The white allotrope can be produced using several methods.
 In the industrial process, phosphate rock is heated in an electric or fuel-fired furnace in the presence of carbon and silica.
 Elemental phosphorus is then liberated as a vapour and can be collected under phosphoric acid.
 An idealized equation for this carbothermal reaction is shown for calcium phosphate (although phosphate rock contains substantial amounts of fluoroapatite):